commercionetwork/commercionetwork/docs/app_developers/commercioapi-introduction.md

 * <sub>Platform cost is  comprehensive of a Chain fee (0.01) for sending Platform costs to a wallet of Commercio Platform</sub>
 * <sub>Only writing message in the chain has a cost (POST).
 Querying tha chain is free of charge </sub>

-NB: ACTUAL COST OF PLATFORM is 0 CCC thus actually you are paying only Chain fee.
+NB: ACTUAL COST OF PLATFORM is 0 CCC thus actually you are paying only Chain fee independently from your Membership.
 Platform Surcharge will be actuated at the end of 1Q 2023

 Membership upgrade tool (Example from Green to Bronze) will be available in commercio app soon.